 Come see how butcher block countertops can invite warmth and function into your home.
 With proper care, they can be a beautiful addition to your home for years to come.

-You know me, I love to make homes feel warm and cozy, and wood counters are a perfect way to do it!
-In our recently finished basement bar, we decided to add warmth and a soft, light finish with these beautiful butcher block countertops.
+You know me, I love to make homes feel warm and cozy, and butcher block is a perfect way to do it!
+In our recently finished basement bar, we decided to add warmth and a soft, light finish with these beautiful countertops.

 Butcher block isn’t just for one design aesthetic, either.
 Yes, it fits with traditional and farmhouse style.
 But even modern style can use the warmth of wood and still feel sleek.

-If you’d like to read about other types of countertop materials, here’s why I love danby marble, alternatives to marble, and all about quartz countertops.
-I also talk about other materials, including laminate, solid surface, and concrete in this post about styles of countertop edges.
+We also discuss other materials, including laminate, solid surface, and concrete in this post about styles of countertop edges.

 What Is Butcher Block?